 - From the panel on the left open Settings.

-With this option enabled you will now have further options to explore.
-First up you should consider the upload size your photos are being backed up in.
-Personally, I would suggest the highest setting, even though it will take up more space the extra quality is worth it.
+With this option enabled, you will have further options to explore.
+First up you should consider the size your photos are being backed up in.
+Personally, I would suggest the highest setting, even though it will take up more space, the extra quality is worth it.

 Note: Photos above 16 megapixels in resolution and videos higher than 1080p Full HD. will automatically be resized to 16megapixels and 1080p video.

 If you would like to use other services outside of Google to back up your information.
 You can try some of the following